spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 #### OpenShift

-If you are using OpenShift, additional steps are required to allow the controller to run properly.
+If you are using OpenShift, additional steps are needed for the controller to run properly.

 1. Get the controllers service account name: